Willand Ringborg presents the

 Dear Silver Association Members:

-Anything you might tell me about the origin of this piece would be most appreciated.
+Anything you might tell me about the origin of this piece would

 The marks are: